 1. Identify family groups.
-This work can take time, but will allow you to make some steps to improve you product portfolio.
-Most probably you already have some portfolio management tools in house.
+This work can take time but will allow you to take some steps to improve your product portfolio.
+Most probably you already have some portfolio management tools in-house.
 Engineering has a tendency to complicate everything.
 So, you may find an overwhelming number of product families in your company.
 So, you must take some time and optimize that.

-3. Create Master Bill of Materials.
+3. Create a Master Bill of Materials.
 This is a very important step.
 Master Bill of Materials represents all families and all options.
 This is “THE” bill of materials of all your products, which allows you to plan and to manufacture any product and configurations.
-In most of BOM management system you operate with ‘phantom’ feature to create an efficient master bill of materials.
-The reliability of BOM management system is very important at this stage.
+In most of the BOM management system, you operate with the ‘phantom’ feature to create an efficient master bill of materials.
+The reliability of the BOM management system is very important at this stage.

 4. Create planning BOM.
-Planning bill of materials represents a specific product, configuration, order, etc. You generate “planning BOM” out of your master BOM in order to create a specific delivery task for your manufacturing system.
+The planning bill of materials represents a specific product, configuration, order, etc. You generate “planning BOM” out of your master BOM in order to create a specific delivery task for your manufacturing system.
 You practically derive your planning BOM out of Master BOM.
-Tools that allows you to copy/compare structures and BOM levels are absolute must to make it work.
+Tools that allow you to copy/compare structures and BOM levels are absolute musts to make it work.

 5. End item bill.
-This is a final stage.
-End item bill represent the customer world and the way to translate planning bill of materials into the delivery.
-There are multiple ways to create end item bills – create bill for every SKU#, manually configure options or implement automatic rule based configurations.
+This is the final stage.
+End item bills represent the customer world and the way to translate the planning bill of materials into the delivery.
+There are multiple ways to create end item bills – create a bill for every SKU#, manually configure options or implement automatic rule-based configurations.
 In my view, the last one is the most promising alternative.
 However, it requires additional efforts to implement.
-So, don’t be surprise many of customers are manually configuring end item bills.
+So, don’t be surprised many customers are manually configuring end item bills.

 Image courtesy of [Salvatore Vuono] / FreeDigitalPhotos.net